livekit/livekit-docs/docs/guides/deploy.md

 LiveKit uses several ports to communicate with clients:

-**HTTP/WebSocket**
+### HTTP/WebSocket

 7880 by default.
 This port should be placed behind a load balancer that can terminate SSL.
 LiveKit services are homonegeous: any client could connect to any backend instance, regardless of the room that they are in.

-**rtc.udp_port**
+### rtc.port_range_start - rtc.port_range_end

-7882 by default.
-This is the primary port for incoming UDP data from clients.
-LiveKit advertises this port as a WebRTC host ICE candidate. `rtc.udp_port` needs to be open on the firewall, and directly accessible from the internet (not behind a load balancer).
+50000-60000 by default.
+These are the primary ports for UDP data with WebRTC clients.
+LiveKit advertises these ports as WebRTC host candidates (each participant in the room will use two ports).
+This port range needs to be open on the firewall, and directly accessible from the internet.

-**rtc.tcp_port**
+### rtc.tcp_port

 7881 by default.
 This is used to support ICE over TCP, which is used when the current network does not support UDP (VPN, corporate firewalls). `rtc.tcp_port` needs to be open on the firewall, and directly accessible from the internet (not behind a load balancer).

 ## TURN

-Some clients behind vpns or strict corporate firewalls will not be able to communicate with either of the rtc ports.
-For these cases, you can enable the TURN server.
-A TLS certificate signed by a Certificate Authority is required.
+Some corporate firewalls block not only traffic going over UDP, but also non-TLS TCP traffic.
+In those cases, TURN/TLS is useful to ensure those clients could still connect.
+LiveKit has a TURN server built-in.

+To use it, you will need a TLS certificate signed by a Certificate Authority.
+This port could sit behind a load balancer, or exposed directly.
 When not using a load balancer, `turn.tls_port` needs to be set to 443.

 ## Resources

-The scalability of LiveKit is bound by bandwidth and CPU.
+The scalability of LiveKit is bound by CPU and bandwidth.
 We recommend running production setups on 10Gbps ethernet or faster.

 When deploying on cloud providers, compute-optimized instance types are the most suitable for LiveKit.